Fractal

 Often, the “long pole in the tent” in traditional software testing is the duration it takes to properly set up test data and establish a scenario to be tested.
 Often, subtle but important changes to the code base and application under test are not able to be tested until later in the customer or workflow lifecycle, often transpiring over logical date changes, triggering backend jobs, etc. This is an intensive and repeated process that while often automated, still increases the “Time to Test” measure from the moment code and environments are delivered until the specific test cases can be executed.

-Fractal Programming™ architectures and methodologies, which are modern approachs to software development focused on performance and simplicity and have multiple industry uses beyond QA, uniquely provides an alternative use for the creation of parallel test systems.
+Fractal Computing™ architectures and methodologies, which are modern approachs to software development focused on performance and simplicity and have multiple industry uses beyond QA, uniquely provides an alternative use for the creation of parallel test systems.

 This approach, currently in use in the energy utility markets allows for rapid validation of system changes without the need for arduous and complex test cycles and scenarios, but rather, a completed end to end validation of core system processes with mathematical proof points of system correctness.